 When your dancer is ready for her first pair of beautiful pointe shoes she will need to have her feet measured in multiple ways by a Certified Pointe Shoe Fitter.
 Pagan Mosher is a Certified Fitter for Gaynor Minden Pointe Shoes, the best pointe shoe made today.

-If you don’t already have a pointe shoe sizing appointment, please call us at 928-4347.
-If Ms. Mosher is out, please leave a message and she will return your call.
+If you don’t already have a pointe shoe sizing or foot check appointment, please call us at 251-928-4347.
+If Mrs. Mosher is out, please leave a message and she will return your call.

 PLEASE READ CAREFULLY as there will be lots of new information for you to assimilate.
 Below is the information you need to help you and your dancer understand the sizing and ordering process.

-- The Gaynor Minden shoes are $118.00 for Regular satin and $123.00 for Luxe.
-A $16.00 shipping fee and a $7.00 first time fitting fee are not included.
-We know that this is a lot of money but if visit the Gaynor Minden website and read about their pointe shoes you will learn that these shoes last much longer, are quieter, more comfortable and less stressful than any other shoe available today.
+- Gaynor Minden Pointe Shoes are initially expensive but if you visit the Gaynor Minden website and read about their pointe shoes you will learn that these shoes last much longer, are quieter, more comfortable and less stressful than any other shoe available today.
+If you wish to have Mrs. Mosher size, order, attach the ribbons and elastic and evaluate the dancers stance, please contact Mrs. Mosher for the current charges and to set up an appointment at 251-928-4347.

 - For the busy parent we offer a special package that includes the Pointe Shoe Ribbons, the Elastic, the Snaps plus our service of attaching them, all for the low Price of $20.00.
 Of course, you may sew the ribbons on yourself if you prefer.
 Many dancers desire the large pads for cushioning and we will fit those, but they are not necessary with the Gaynor Minden shoe since the padding is built in.